+Such a procedure is iterated until it is not possible to find a new set of $P$ elements in $\left \{ ({\cal C}_j^{HT})_j \right \}$ coexisting for some time indices.
+At the end of this procedure, we keep the set of $P$ splines associated with the largest energies and that do not intersect.
+In the sequel, we denote by $(s_p^{fin})_{p=1,\cdots,P}$ this set and by RRP-RD this new ridge detector.

-We display in Fig. \ref{Fig2} an illustration of the proposed RD on a noisy linear chirp, a noisy mode with cosine phase, and a noisy mode with exponential phase (displayed on the first row of that figure).
-In each case, the noise is a complex Gaussian noise and the noise level corresponds to an input SNR of $-10$ dB (the input SNR is defined as $SNR(f,\tilde f) = 20 \log_{10} \left (\frac{\|f \|_2}{\|\tilde f -f \|_2} \right )$).
-On the second row of Fig. \ref{Fig2}, we display $D^{fin}$ along with the RRPs used for its construction, namely ${\cal M}^{fin}$, and also the interval $[F^-[n],F^+[n]]$ for each $n$.
-These first illustrations show that the proposed procedure seems to be efficient in very noisy situations ; this will be further quantified in Section \ref{sec:res}.
-We also illustrate the procedure on the two mode signals of Fig. \ref{Fig3}, which consist either of two linear chirps, two modes with cosine phase, and a last signal made of a linear chirp plus an exponential chirp.
-The input SNR is still fixed to $-10$ dB.
-We again notice that RRP-RD seems to be well adapted to deal with MCS in the presence of heavy noise, regardless of the modulation of the modes.
+We display on the first row of Fig. \ref{Fig4} the modulus of the STFT of noisy two-mode signals made either of two linear chirps, of two modes with cosine phase, or of a linear chirp plus an exponential chirp.
+In each case, we consider complex white Gaussian noise and the input SNR equals $-10$ dB.
+On the second row of Fig. \ref{Fig4}, we display $(s^{fin}_p)_{p=1,2}$ computed with the optimization procedure just described.
+We notice that RRP-RD seems to be well adapted to deal with MCSs in the presence of heavy noise regardless of the modulation of the modes.